mimi-kyu/trafiklab-bus-lines/README.md

 # trafiklab-bus-lines
-A SpringBoot command line application that prints trafiklab's top 10 longest lines and the bus stops of the longest one.
+A SpringBoot command line application that prints Trafiklab's top 10 longest lines and the bus stops of the longest one.
+In case of lines with the same number of stops the API considers the order of the lines in the response of Trafiklab's API.

 ## Building and executing the JUnit test
 `mvn clean install`